NHS mandate: 2017–18

-The mandate for 2017–18 centres on the implementation of the Five Year Forward View.
-It requires NHS England to provide weekend and evening access to primary care for 40% of the population by the end of 2017–18 and sets goals to improve the performance of Accident and Emergency departments with the majority of trusts meeting the 95% target in March 2018.
-It promises to reduce bed-blocking to 3.5%, the equivalent of releasing more than 2000 extra beds a day.
+The mandate for 2017–18 centred on the implementation of the Five Year Forward View.
+It required NHS England to provide weekend and evening access to primary care for 40% of the population by the end of 2017–18 and set goals to improve the performance of Accident and Emergency departments with the majority of trusts meeting the 95% target in March 2018.
+It promised to reduce bed-blocking to 3.5%, the equivalent of releasing more than 2000 extra beds a day.
 This is to be achieved by NHS trusts integrating social care services for elderly patients.

 It includes proposals to improve the collection of data about incidence, prevalence, clinical activity and outcomes of musculoskeletal patients and services in England.

 Chris Hopson, Chief executive of NHS Providers, representing NHS foundation trusts responded by saying "Taken together with the other commitments set out in the document, the gap between demands on the health service and the resources available in the coming year remains unbridgeable.
 We maintain that just stabilising the deterioration in performance would be an achievement in itself."